Compact. Leak-free. Soulless – VPN for an average Joe

 WHEN PREPARING to write a review, I usually search for unusual ques: court cases, potential leaks, and so on.
 These bullet points help to understand the heart of service – why it has been created, by who, and for what.

 Just like a retail salesperson wakes up early every morning to gather information about their prospects, I will start my day by digging into VPNs background.

-Today, I face my biggest challenge so far, because I want to write a 1500-word analysis on VPNSecure.me which has logging policy, a kill-switch and live chat support – That’s it.
+Today, I face my biggest challenge so far, because I want to write a 1500-word analysis on VPNSecure.me which has a logging policy, a kill-switch, and live chat support – That’s it.
 Except that isn’t it.
 I have a lot more space to fill.

 The Australian company VPNSecure Pty Ltd. was founded in 2010.
 Its headquarters are located somewhere in Brisbane, Queensland, area known for hemp farms and kangaroos.
 The owner is unfortunately unknown… even though we did deep research on it.
 (If you know the owner details, let us know in the comments).

-Australia is a member of Five eyes, an alliance compromising 5 countries – Australia, Canada, New Zealand, the United States, and The UK.
-Documents have shown that they have intentionally spied on one’s another’s citizens and sharing the data with each other.
+Australia is a member of Five Eyes, an alliance compromising 5 countries – Australia, Canada, New Zealand, the United States, and The UK.
+Documents have shown that they have intentionally spied on one another’s citizens and sharing the data with each other.
 Some notable people under FVEY surveillance have been: